-Often called Texas Sheet Cake, this easy homemade chocolate cake will become your go-to treat for special occasions and everyday indulgences alike.
-Buttermilk keeps the cake moist and a creamy fudgy frosting adds the perfect finishing touch.
+This easy homemade Texas Sheet Cake will become your go-to treat for special occasions and everyday indulgences alike.
+Cakes with buttermilk are rich and moist and a creamy fudgy frosting adds the perfect finishing touch.

-- Rich and moist - This sheet cake has a wonderful chocolate flavor and is incredibly moist - thank you buttermilk!
-Easy homemade chocolate cake is the perfect indulgence for special occasions.
+- Rich and moist - This Texas sheet cake has a deep chocolate flavor and is incredibly moist - thank you buttermilk!
+This homemade chocolate cake is the perfect indulgence for special occasions.
 But, honestly, it's just as perfect for those everyday chocolate cravings.

 NOTE: All the photos in this post depict images using a half recipe.